 Key takeaways

-- Timelines matter.
-Estate duty is payable within set statutory time frames, and late payment attracts interest at the prescribed rate.
+Timelines matter.
+Estate duty is payable within set statutory time frames, and late payment attracts interest at the prescribed rate applicable at the time of payment.

 Estate duty versus “inheritance tax”